 Intro

-Although their collaboration with Luke Mangan has ended, they continue to strive to deliver high quality meals that reflect modern Australian food culture.
+Although their collaboration with Luke Mangan has ended, they still try to serve decent meals.

 Unlike most airlines, Virgin doesn’t provide complimentary meals in economy; instead, it offers a buy-on-board menu with wraps and sandwiches for $12, noodles for $8, and various dietary options, including halal, gluten-free, and vegan choices.